Understanding Different Types of Pyrolyzers

 Filament Type Pyrolyzer

 The first type of pyrolyzer we’ll cover is the Filament Type Pyrolyzer.
-Filament type pyrolyzers heat a sample tube with a filament.
+In short, filament type pyrolyzers heat a sample tube with a filament.

 And herein lies the problem: this preheating step causes denaturation, degradation, and thermosetting of samples and evaporation of volatile and semi-volatile compounds in samples.